Akash-Jaiswal/GallerySample/README.md

 # GallerySample
-It's just a simple Application to see the Images in Gallery View format.
+Simple Application to see the Images in Gallery View format.

 ## Description
 1.Gallery sample is using Flickr public API to download the Image content. <br/>